 Your fear of a nuclear strike may have died with the end of the cold war, but the reality of the threat hasn’t.
 There is nothing outlandish or paranoid about being prepared for a nuclear bomb.
 Granted, if you are close enough to the blast your chances of survival are zero.
 However, if you’re far enough away you’re going to thank yourself for knowing these helpful tips:

-- Survival kit: While you wait for the authorities to let you know that the levels of radiation are safe, you’re going to need first aid, blankets, and other survival supplies.
+Survival kit: While you wait for the authorities to let you know that the levels of radiation are safe, you’re going to need first aid, blankets, and other emergency survival equipment.

 If there is one universal truth about natural disasters and emergencies, it’s that you need an evacuation plan and meet up locations.
 A crucial aspect of disaster preparation is an evacuation plan as well as knowing every exit and safe place to hide.

 Panic and chaos are quick to erupt during a crisis—do you have a plan to meet somewhere if you get separated?
 It’s important to establish multiple meet up locations in the event of a separation.

 Set meet up points for you and your family that are based off of the proximity of the locations you spend the most time at.
 For example, your child’s school, your home, and your place of work should all be factors when determining meet up locations.

 Depending on the disaster or emergency you’re dealing with, your meet up location may be destroyed or become inaccessible.
 Choose at least one alternative location that is far from town or a populated area.
 A favorite camping spot or a trail off the beaten path is ideal.